Are gay and lesbian sports clubs offering more than just a bit of fun in the showers after training?

 What IGLA does is it coordinates an annual championship for the world’s LGBTQ aquatics clubs.
 The annual championship features professionally run and highly competitive events in all the aquatic disciplines - swimming, water polo, diving, open water swimming, and synchronised swimming.

-Each year, the annual championships are held in a different city - in recent years the host cities have been Cleveland, Stockholm, Edmonton, Miami, and Paris.
-The 2019 championships will be held in New York City.
+Each year, the annual championships are held in a different city - in recent years the host cities have been Cleveland, Stockholm, Edmonton, Miami, Paris, and New York City.
+The 2020 championships will be held in Melbourne.
 Hundreds of people take part and compete.

 If you’re not part of the LGBTQ sports world, you may not realise that all around the globe there are aquatics clubs where queer people are training and competing, and the annual IGLA championships are an opportunity for them to all come together and go for gold.